 The Kreeger Museum

 This once private Northwest home turned modern art enclave, is home to more than a dozen outdoor sculptures installed throughout the museum’s grounds, also featuring the always fun for kids, a reflecting pool.
-Beginning September 19, 2017, the museum and its recently expanded garden, now 5 and ½ acres, will be open Tuesday through Saturday from 10 AM to 4 PM, and will unveil a new arrival of touchable outdoor art.
-Allow kiddo to wander also amongst the trees and discover an earlier installed exhibit called , composed of seven stainless steel and mirrored columns wrapped in wire, inviting visitors to explore the mazelike natural world.
+Allow kiddo to wander also among the trees and discover an earlier installed exhibit called , composed of seven stainless steel and mirrored columns wrapped in wire, inviting visitors to explore the mazelike natural world.

 Baltimore Museum of Art

-If your family has yet to visit the Baltimore Museum of Art, it is time to make the trip for free admission and .
-Begin however, with the sculpture garden, where on a crisp Fall day kiddo will forget the urban landscape that surrounds him, charmed for certain by this Charm City’s landscaped outdoor art collection.
+The museum is currently closed, but guests can still wander the sculpture garden Tues.-Sun from 10 a.m.-8 p.m.
+On a crisp fall day, kid easily forget the urban landscape that surrounds them, charmed for certain by this Charm City’s landscaped outdoor art collection.
 A two terraced garden features thirty plus pieces including a Calder and a Rodin in the earlier 20th Century Wurtzberger garden, and later 20th century work in the Levi garden, including one with a title any toddler to teenager can appreciate, Spitball, by Tony Smith.